 Yes, when C3 students complete their associate degree and are ready to transfer to their NC State degree program, they will attend a transfer orientation.

 I’m having trouble logging into MyPack Portal, who can help?

 If you are having issues logging into MyPack Portal, have your NC State Unity ID (typically a combination of your name) ready and contact the Help Desk.
 You can contact the OIT help desk by calling (919) 515-4357.

 My degree audit is not showing my updated courses.
 How can I get this updated?

 We receive updated course information twice a semester from our community college partners – once at the beginning of the term and once after grades have been reported at the end of the term.
 We will update your degree audit within two weeks after receiving your data.
 If your degree audit is incorrect, please let us know by emailing email@example.com.

 The Pack Planner is making me plan courses that I will meet with the Comprehensive Articulation Agreement (CAA).
 How can this be corrected?

 The Pack Planner is a great tool, but it assumes you are a freshman and does not take into account that you will have met your general education requirements through the CAA.
-When planning your courses, we recommend using the BDP for your desired major.
+When planning your courses, we recommend using the Baccalaureate Degree Plans (BDP) for your desired major.
 The BDP does take into account articulation agreements, departmental and recommended courses.